 In the event a request for disaster assistance comes from the governor of another state, the Governor of the State of Kansas may order the mobilization of State and local resources under the Emergency Management Assistance Compact to be deployed to the impacted state.
-The management and coordination of these resources will be administered through the Response and Recovery Section under the direction of the Response and Recovery Director located at Kansas Division of Emergency Management.
+The management and coordination of these resources will be administered through the Response and Recovery Section under the direction of the Response and Recovery Director located at Adjutant General's Office, Kansas Division of Emergency Management.